 A classy dining room featuring an oval dining table set for four, lighted by a fancy ceiling light.
 The purple walls are lighted by wall sconces.

-2. Purple Master Bedrooms
+2. Purple Primary Bedrooms

 Purple rarely works well as a dominant color.
 Its primary design use is in the details and the accent pieces.
-That being said, using purple as an accent wall in a master bedroom can be very pleasing.
+That being said, using purple as an accent wall in a primary bedroom can be very pleasing.
 When done properly you allow for a multitude of colors to shine through in accents.
 Keeping this in mind when picking the color palette will come in handy.
 Softer shades of purple open up your color wheel to yellow, green and blue.

-3. Purple Master Bathrooms
+3. Purple Primary Bathrooms

 A purple color scheme gives off positive vibrations and changes the whole feel of the room.
 Purple is known to look more elegant and luxurious to the eye.
 Many fancy hotels and restaurants use purple in their color schemes for this reason.
 Lighter shades of purple promote feelings of calmness and relaxation, similar to blue.
 However, the red inside it keeps it from feeling cold.
 Darker shades of purple promote a more creative and romantic mood.